Universal-Basic-Compute/serenissima/docs/architecture/economic-simulation.md

 ### Closed Economy Principles

 1. **Economic Flow Cycle**: The economic loop follows a specific pattern:
-   - LAND is leased for the construction of BUILDINGS
+   - LAND is leased to building owners for construction
-   - BUILDINGS house BUSINESSES and provide living space
+   - BUILDINGS are rented to businesses and residents
    - BUSINESSES transform raw materials into valuable RESOURCES
    - RESOURCES provision both Players and AI Citizens
+   - Money flows in the opposite direction:
+     - Business owners pay rent to building owners
+     - Building owners pay land leases to landowners
-   - Players & Citizens pay rent, completing the cycle back to LAND
+     - All parties pay taxes to the Republic

 2. **Value Capture Mechanisms**:
-   - Landowners capture value through rent and leases
+   - Landowners capture value through land leases from building owners
-   - Building owners profit from businesses and residents
+   - Building owners profit from the difference between rents collected and leases paid
-   - Business owners create value by transforming resources
+   - Business owners create value by transforming resources and selling goods/services
    - Resource producers extract value from raw materials
    - Citizens and players consume resources and provide labor

+3. **Dynamic Lease System**:
+   - Land leases are periodically renegotiated based on:
+     - Changes in land value due to surrounding development
+     - Infrastructure improvements
+     - Market conditions
+     - Effects of government decrees
+   - This creates strategic decisions around building placement and investment

 3. **Zero-Sum Competition**: The total amount of $COMPUTE in the system remains relatively constant.
 Economic success comes from capturing a larger share of the existing value pool rather than generating new value from nothing.